Cole L. Blease: Bleasism

 Critics and allies of Blease alike used the term Bleasism to "designate the political uprising of first-generation South Carolina millworkers" led by Blease in 1910.
 The political uprising was different from the one led by Ben Tillman a generation earlier.
 Whereas Tillman sought agricultural reform and drew his political support from South Carolina's white farmers and planters, Blease was anti-reform and drew his support from white textile mill workers.
 The movement Blease led was largely characterized by white supremacy and not social policy.
 But it shared the same enemies as Tillmanism: the newspapers, the railroads, corporations, Charleston aristocrats, and urban businessmen.

 Bleasism was made possible by the sociopolitical change South Carolina underwent at the turn of the twentieth century.
 For instance, in 1880, the state had close to a dozen textile mills, but in 1900 the number had grown to 115.
 The work force of the mills also changed, becoming increasingly more male each year.
 Because South Carolina was one of the few Southern states at the time that did not disenfranchise poor white men, Blease actively courted the workers of these mills and built a devoted political base from the men, who hung his photo in their homes and named their children after him.

 His appeal to the millworkers and sharecroppers was based on his personality and his view that made the "inarticulate masses feel that Coley was making them an important political force in the state."
 In fact, little to no policy was tied to Blease but his invectives and shared tongue with the mill workers won him their favor.
 Because of this, Blease was the only politician in South Carolina who had any independence from Tillman while Tillman was alive.
+Blease promoted his image as a champion of the common people throughout his career, describing himself as the “poor man’s best friend” while his weekly newspaper during the Twenties encouraged voters to “save South Carolina and Ring Rule and Corporate Control” and elect friends of the “Farmers and Laboring Men.”
+Both Blease and supporters of his also promoted him as a supporter of working people.

-Governor
+One newspaper article commented on Blease’s populist style from one of his speeches: